54niyu/minix/README.md

-this is code for Minx version 2.0
+Code for Minx version 2.0

-This is just for learning
+Just for learning